 The Committee for Education Expansion was started in Feb.
 2017 and has already made great strides in organizing and financing the expansion of education programs at ETSK.

-Our School and Youth Village chairwoman, Jeannette is a graduate in clinical psychology from the University of Kibungo in eastern Rwanda and is a member of the Rwanda Association of Trauma Counselors.
+Our new school manager, Jeannette will be the person most responsible for implementing all new initiatives at ETSK.
+Jeannette is a graduate in clinical psychology from the University of Kibungo in eastern Rwanda and is a member of the Rwanda Association of Trauma Counselors.
 After the genocide perpetrated against Tutsis in Rwanda in 1994, she worked with the women and orphan survivors of the genocide helping with their psychological care.
 She was Regional Coordinator of the Association of Widows of the Genocide Agahozo (AVEGA) for five years, coordinating psycho-economic activities.
-Jeannette is the president ETSK’s parent organization, the Hameau des Jeunes Saint Kizito, which helps vulnerable and abandoned children from the local area.
+Jeannette was the past president of ETSK’s parent organization, the Hameau des Jeunes Saint Kizito, which helps vulnerable and abandoned children from the local area.
 Jeannette is also a member of the Association for Community Development through Communication, which works in the eastern part of the country and runs a community radio station.

 Rick is an entrepreneur and graduate of Cornell University in Ithaca, New York, and the Columbia University MBA program in New York City.
 He and his wife Sue Sawyer were involved in two medical products companies, Jay Medical and RIK Medical in Boulder CO.
 Also an inventor, Rick holds over 20 U.S. and international patents, including a bicycle saddle soon to be commercialized by Trek.
 Rick is fluent in Italian, French, and Spanish.
 He currently runs JARIK Medical, a non-profit he started to help provide 25,000 wheelchair cushions each year to people in developing countries.
 And he is chairman of the board of Brock USA, a Boulder-based company, run by two of his sons, Dan and Steve.
 Rick is sharing his management and planning experience with Alexia and the staff at ETSK, starting with the building of the 2017 annual plan, then proceeding to a 3-year strategic plan.